conditionizr/conditionizr/readme.md

 ```

 ## Documentation
 For full Conditionizr documentation and config definitions please visit the [Docs](http://conditionizr.com/docs.html) page on the website.
+You'll then need to set where your `scriptSrc` and `styleSrc` folders point, and add the relevant conditional files for your project.

 ## Scaffolding
 Project files and folder structure.